 But beyond customer reach, the solar lantern industry as a whole needs to focus on customer care.
 This will indeed require industry-wide cooperation, on product sourcing, distribution and customer service before and after the sale.
 In this regard, donors and investors supporting the industry have two major opportunities in front of them: (i) initiating a multi-brand aftersales utility to share maintenance and logistics costs among multiple players, and (ii) setting up a central buying platform for local distributors providing financial and technical support.

 Want to know more?
-Check out the full Hystra report here
+Check out the full Hystra report here (not longer available)

 This blog is a part of the July 2017 series on energy access in partnership with Hystra.

 Read the full series for more lessons from practitioners, trends in business models, market penetration and understanding and measuring impact in the energy sector.

 - Lighting Global, GOGLA (2015 H2, 2016 H1, 2016 H2), Global Off-Grid Solar Market Reports: Semi-Annual Sales and Impact Data